 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate tax rate to the customer.
-This tax is collected by the business who then sends it to the Arizona Department of Revenue.
+When a business sells a taxable product or service, the business charges the appropriate tax rate to the customer.
+This tax is collected by the company who then sends it to the Arizona Department of Revenue.

 How much sales tax is charged?